-For the year ended December 31, 2020, the Company recorded \$4.2 million, relating to the impairment of oil inventory due to the decline in commodity pricing.
-There was no inventory impairment for the year ended December 31, 2019.
+For the year ended December 31, 2021, the Company had no inventory impairment losses.
+There were inventory impairment losses of \$4.2 million for the year ended December 31, 2020, and no inventory impairment losses for the year ended December 31, 2019.